mckinsey/vizro/vizro-core/docs/pages/user-guides/static-data.md

     [DataBasic]: ../../assets/user_guides/data/data_pandas_dataframe.png

 The [`Graph`][vizro.models.Graph], [`AgGrid`][vizro.models.AgGrid] and [`Table`][vizro.models.Table] models all have an argument called `figure`.
-This accepts a function (in the above example, `px.scatter`) which always takes a pandas DataFrame as its first argument.
+This accepts a function (in the above example, `px.scatter`) that takes a pandas DataFrame as its first argument.
 The name of this argument is always `data_frame`.
-When configuring the dashboard using Python, it is optional to give the name of the argument (so you could write `data_frame=iris`); when specifying the dashboard configuration through YAML, the argument name must be given.
+When configuring the dashboard using Python, it is optional to give the name of the argument: if you like, you could write `data_frame=iris` instead of just `iris`.
 !!! note

     With static data, once the dashboard is running, the data shown in the dashboard cannot change even if the source data in `iris.csv` changes.
 The code `iris = pd.read_csv("iris.csv")` is only executed once when the dashboard is first started.
 If you would like changes to source data to flow through to the dashboard then you must use [dynamic data](dynamic-data.md).

 ## Reference by name

-If you would like to specify your dashboard configuration through YAML then you must first add your data to the Data Manager.
+If you would like to specify your dashboard configuration through YAML then you must first add your data to the Data Manager, importable as `vizro.managers.data_manager`.
 The value of the `data_frame` argument in the YAML configuration should then refer to the name of your data in the Data Manager.

 !!! example "Static data referred to by name"
     === "app.py"